 - Develop a work that contributes to a sense of place but may question the character or attributes of its location.

 - Demonstrate experience relevant to delivering their proposed work.

-In January 2016, a shortlist of five artists recommended by the Selection Panel will be considered by the Steering Group.
-Models of their work will be made before being put on public display and consultation in the new central library.
+In January 2016, a shortlist of five artists recommended by the Selection Panel was considered by the Steering Group.
+Models of their work were made prior to being put on public display and consultation in the Birmingham library.

-The artwork may be for the people and made with the people, but the artist will be the author.
+The artwork will be for the people and made with the people, but the artist will be the author.